CalHenry/job-scraper-llm-comparison/README.md

 - 1 list (FINAL_COLUMNS)

 **1.** The pipeline uses the list of Polars expressions, essentially applying to the DataFrame n expressions one after the other (this list of expressions is my solution to the unpredictable header structure/organization of the job offers).
-**2.** It renames some variables using the rename function with a dynamic dictionary to handle a specific case.
+**2.** It renames some variables using the rename function with a dynamic dictionary to handle specific cases.
 **3.** It uses the expression *remove noise and whitespaces* to do what it says.
 **4.** It filters the DataFrame to keep only a subset of variables that are specified in the list *FINAL_COLUMNS*. *require_all=False* basically allows the code to work even if the variable is missing which was the case with different structures of job offers.
 **5** We return a Polars DataFrame.